 Going solo out of school?
 Spend more time developing practice skills and leave the marketing work for the experts.

-Similar to Philadelphia, many pivotal moments of U.S. early took place in Boston, Massachusetts.
+Similar to Philadelphia, many pivotal moments of early U.S. history took place in Boston, Massachusetts.
 A great way to take in all of the historical sites Boston has to offer is by walking The Freedom Trail.
-It's long (especially in June -- take it from me, been there done that) but is really interesting and a great thing for nerds to do.
+It's long but is really interesting and a great thing for nerds to do.

 Various Cities, England

-While a nerdy legal history-inspired trip may be interesting, we understand it's not for everyone.
-That's why we have a post coming up on legal pop culture-inspired trips coming up for you.
-And we'll also be addressing the nagging question of whether you need to buy souvenirs for your co-workers.
-Stay tuned!
+While a legal history-inspired trip may be interesting, we understand it's not for everyone.
+That's why we also have a post on the top 5 pop culture law-related travel destinations.
+To take a bit of stress out of your travel plans, we also have a guide for whether you should buy souvenirs for your co-workers while traveling over the summer.

 - Lawyers on Vacation?
 Yeah Right.
 8 Tips to Make It Happen (FindLaw's Greedy Associate Blog